 There really aren't any more just-the-flu-ers these days.

 OK, sure, there are still some solitary specimens sticking to their guns, so please don't send me screenshots of your crazy uncle's Facebook feed.
-But by and large, over the last several months the just-the-flu meme has faded, having evolved into another species that is far more well-adapted to our environment.
+But by and large, over the last several months the just-the-flu Meme has faded, having evolved into another species that is far more well-adapted to our environment.
 Far more resilient.

 The ecological niche in our politics previously filled by the just-the-flu meme has been all but conquered by virus-gonna-virus.